-Where the needs require additional professional support, referrals will be made to the appropriate team or service with the appropriate agreement..
+Where the needs require additional professional support, referrals will be made to the appropriate team or service with the appropriate agreement.

-If staff have a mental health concern about a child that is also a safeguarding concern, they will take immediate action, raising the issue with the designated safeguarding lead or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, they will take immediate action, raising the issue with the designated safeguarding lead or another safeguarding lead from within the Federation.